Editor’s Note: This marketing infographic is part of our 25 part series.

 Original Publication Date: December 7, 2016

-PPC lays the proverbial groundwork for conversion optimization.
+PPC targeting lays the proverbial groundwork for conversion optimization.

 If you don’t target your ads correctly, you’ll end up with the wrong visitors who just won’t generate revenue for your business.